Skip to main content

 }

-Now that we have published it, we can connect this component to the UI.
+Now that we have published it, we can connect this component container to the UI.
 In order to return to the app dashboard, you can simply click on the top-right icon with the house.

 3. UI